Our camping experience at Whitewater Draw Wildlife Area in Arizona.

 GPS: 31.5613, -109.720032

 Wifi/Cell: Our AT&T service was strong and uninterrupted.
-The T-Mobile hotspot received two bars of 4G – enough to stream Hulu and surf the web.
+The T-Mobile hotspot received two bars of 4G – enough to stream Hulu and surf the web at the campsite at Whitewater Draw Wildlife Area.

 Grocery/Errands: We didn’t explore the town of McNeal.
 I’m not even sure there is a town to explore.
 We never saw a gas station, post office, or market.
 All of our errands were done in Bisbee – 20 miles away.